autumnssuns/CAB302_2022_Maze/README.md

 ## Requirements
 Due to the author's having multiple other commitments, this project was not finished in due time (10/6/2022).
-The following table lists the completion status of the software.
+The following table lists the completion status of the software, with 19 out of 24 requirements satisfied.
 | Number | Title                 | Description                                        | Status    |
 |--------|-----------------------|----------------------------------------------------|-----------|
 | 1      | Maze Creation         | Generate an empty maze                             | Done      |